|2023 Prices||Adult||Children (under 16)|

-No shop, but a number of plants are for sale outside the ticket office.
+No shop, but a selection of plants and homegrown produce is sold from the ticket office when available.

 Access for assistance dogs only.
-Dogs are not allowed in the house, gardens or the area around the Ticket Office, but can be taken on leads around the conservation walk that circles the house and garden.
-Assistance dogs are permitted with relevant documentation.
+Dogs are not permitted in the house, gardens or the area around the Ticket Office, but can be taken on leads around the circular conservation walk surrounding the house (map available).

 In 1991 Alan Wyndham Green established the Godinton House Preservation Trust with a board of Trustees, to secure the future of Godinton House and its contents, grounds and parkland ‘for the public benefit’.
 Mr Wyndham Green made it clear when he created the Trust that he did not want the house to become an impersonal museum after his death.
 The Trustees will continue to honour his wishes, incorporated in the Trust Deed, to preserve Godinton for the benefit, appreciation and education of the public; in short, to continue the sound stewardship of this fascinating and hospitable house and estate as it moves into the next chapter of its long history, not simply as a museum but as a living house, gardens and estate.